Are you planning to create a new LLC (limited liability company) in Oregon?

-Oregon LLC costs, taxes, and fees
+Known costs, taxes, and fees for Oregon LLC

 Each year, Oregon requires foreign and domestic LLCs to file an annual report to keep the company in good standing.
 The fee is $100, and you’ll receive a renewal notification approximately 50 days before your report is due.

 The annual report is used to update any corporate information previously on file with the Secretary of State.
 You should keep the state posted on any updates of your company’s address, registered agent, or members details.